TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 <em class="fas fa-fw fa-check text-success fa-lg"></em>

 <blockquote class="blockquote text-center mt-3 mb-3">
-    Do you want to play with details somebody else already solved fo your<br>
+    Do you want to play with details someone else already solved for you<br>
     or<br>
     <strong>build your awesome application instead</strong>?
 </blockquote>